inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave1/ObligatoriskOppgave1.md

 Story: As a player I want to be able to press the mouse so that the robot moves.
 Acceptance criteria:
-* Given that I have a robot on the board, when I click on a tile the player moves there.
+* Given that I have a player on the board, when I click on a tile the player moves there.
 How to get there: Implement ``mouseListener``, that are able to get positions and return it to the board, and update the ``player / robot`` positions.

-Story: As a player, I will be able to move the pointer over the board in such a way that the cell under the pointer is highlighted.
+Story: As a player I want to be able to move the pointer over the board in such a way that the cell under the pointer is highlighted.
 Then I can be sure that the piece is placed where I want.
 Acceptance criteria:
 * Given that I want to place a robot, when I place the pointer over a given cell, that cell should be highlighted.